kgroveshok/z80-homebrew/FORTH.md

 Bugs
 ====

-Oh boy, a heck of a lot of bugs.
-Currently have some spurious stack under/over flows.
-Have added checks for stack corruption but not getting everything.
-Most likely due to little to no constraint checks on things.
-Need to add guards around as much as possible to provide clues to where such faults lie.
+Oh boy, possibly a heck of a lot of bugs.
+Little sanity checking so watch out.

 There is a built-in reg state display.
 It is enabled by default and at various break points (see firmware.asm defines) the current reg state can be seen with options (via 1-9) dumps of 16bit reg pointers.
 Use '0' to step to the next point.
 All breakpoints can be